 - 1. Green Plot Development at Alang Ship Breaking Yard valued at Rs.
-16.56 Lakhs is on a leasehold land plot. - 2.
-Title of Land and Factory Shed & Building valued at Rs.
-5.05 Lakhs is in the name of Erstwhile Merging companies M/s.
-Hariyana Industrial Gases Pvt Ltd and M/s.
-Inducto Techno Castings Pvt Ltd since 31.03.2006. - 3.
-The items of PPE which have been scrapped or having residual value 5% or Less than 5% of Cost of Acquisition were removed from Gross Block of Assets as well as Accumulated Depreciation upto the Financial year 2021-22 have now been included in the Gross Block of Assets and Accumulated Depreciation for the Financial Year 2022 - 4.
-Comparative Figures of Gross Block as well as Accumulated Depreciation for Financial Year 2021-22 have been restated as per point number 3 above.
+31.16 Lakhs is on a leasehold land plot. - 2.
+The items of PPE which have been scrapped or having residual value 5% or Less than 5% of Cost of Acquisition were removed from Gross Block of Assets as well as Accumulated Depreciation upto the Financial year 2021-22 which have now been included in the Gross Block of Assets and Accumulated Depreciation for the Financial Year 2022-23. - 3.
+Comparative Figures of Gross Block as well as Accumulated Depreciation for Financial Year 2021-22 have been restated as per point number 2 above